z-tb/lambda-api-gw/README.md

    terraform apply
    ```

+   Makefiles are used to implement `dev` and `prod` tfvars, as well as update/install the python modules in the lambda layer.

 4. **Test the API**:
    Use `curl` or any API testing tool to send a POST request to the API Gateway endpoint with the required form data.
    ```sh